dereuromark/executionorder/RESULTS.md

 Shell::initialize
 Shell::startup
 Shell::command
-Shell::_stop
+Shell::abort
 ```
-Note that _stop() can't be used as "shutdown" method, as it is only invoked on error(), not on normal shutdown.
+Note that `abort()` can't be used as "shutdown" method, as it is only invoked in error case, not on normal shutdown.